johnwilson/bytengine_docs/docs/quickbshell.rst

         "status": "ok"
     }

+As we can see, the result for each of the commands issued is returned by the server.

 The bshell example is less verbose than the python one which makes it an essential tool when working with Bytengine.